chase-moskal/chase-moskal.github.io/source/home.md

-# Welcome to my cool website
+# Chase is too busy on [GitHub](https://github.com/chase-moskal/) to have a sweet website

-how cool it is